ries-lab/LaserEngine/Electronics/Electronics_manuscript/README.md

 ![Electronics box](Electronics_box.jpg)

 The commercial **laser diode drivers** can be seen on the top row of the picture.
-They have been modified to bypass the board potentiometer with the output of the **voltage conditioning board** (bottom row).
+They have been modified to bypass the board potentiometer with the output of the **signal conditioning board** (bottom row).
 There is one laser diode driver and one voltage conditioning board per laser diode.
 Finally, a **voltage distribution board** (bottom right) provides the correct voltage to each of the other elements.

 The electronics has two inputs per laser diode: